gilliorem/grind/.ignore/notes.md

 we are writing one line with different words that are separated with tabs at first we can write at the end of the file using `O_APPEND`

+Oct 16, 17:16
+Today, we will look through the codebase clean:
+We want to have a more readable, easier to debug and easier to test code.
+- Remove what's unecessary
+- Refactore duplicate code
+- change data structure

+remove `get_arg`
+remove the whole context structure and instead have on cmd name and one argument the cmd name is one word, the argument can be multiple words that respect a specific format like
+-arg1 -arg2 ...
+OR they are a number like
+ls 10 -q
+ls -q 10
+ls quests 10
+?